AnandKushwaha814/Chatterly-Card/README.md

 2. Images and Profile Logos: The component defines constants for images and profile logos, which are paths to different assets (images) used within the cards.

 3. CardsTab Component:
-"."Renders a layout consisting of a Header, Title, a container with multiple Card components, and a Footer.
+.Renders a layout consisting of a Header, Title, a container with multiple Card components, and a Footer.

 Each Card component is passed props such as title, date, author, image, profile image (img), the number of likes, and comments.